lcpp-org/RustBCA/README.md

   * full trajectory tracking for both the incident ions and target atoms,
   * and many other parameters such as position of origin of sputtered particles and energy loss along trajectories.
 * Optionally, the code can produce energy-angle and implantation distributions when built with the `--features distributions` flag and disable space-intensive particle list output with `--features no_list_output`.
+* Library functions for modeling ion reflection, implantation, and sputtering in C++/C, Python, and Fortran codes.

 ## Installation